buttonwoodcx/bcx-validation/doc/tutorial.md

 ## Transformer rule

 `bcx-validation` uses transformer to simplify the shape of the rule.
 You will rarely need to define a new transformer.
-But if you understand it, a new type of transformer can provide you maxium flexibility.
+But if you understand it, a new type of transformer can provide you maximum flexibility.

 We have learnt `if` transformer in conditional validation.
 Let's define a new `ifNot` transformer by reusing `if` transformer.